shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Lag

-At level 15, time stops moving randomly.
-Whenever you cast a spell using a chaos spell slot, a random creature effected by your chaos gets moved down 1 slot in the turn order.
+At level 15, time starts moving at random speeds.
+At the start of its turn, a creature effected by your chaos must make a Constitution ability check.
+The DC is equal to the max level among your chaos spell slots, minimum of 0.
+If it gets below the DC, its turn is skipped.
+If it gets 20 minus the DC or above, it gets to take 2 actions this turn.
+However, if the DC is 10 or above, and the roll lands in the overlap area, nothing special happens.

+### Unstable

+At level 20, spells become unpredictable.
+When a spell is cast, if it is effected by your chaos, it has all numbers in its stats and description increased by the total combined level of your chaos spell slots.

 ## Reality Forger